enthought/pyface/_sources/overview.rst.txt

         on_perform=hello_world,
     )

-The equivalent written as a subclass of :py:class:`.Action` would look like this::
+The equivalent written as a subclass of :py:class:`~.action.Action` would look like this::

     from pyface.action.api import Action